Ejay-3D/MMM-SpotifyControl/README.md

 # MMM-SpotifyControl
+Deprecated Module.
+No longer supported :
+See  : https://github.com/eouia/MMM-Spotify   for the new release  .

 A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich) to control ( Play/pause/forward etc... ) song on Spotify.

 I have used part of the code of MMM-NOWPLAYINGONSPOTIFY module which use the same APIs call.